Frequently Asked Questions FAQs

 I am interested in becoming a member of the Joint Slot Advisory Group (JSAG).
 What must I do to be considered for membership?

 The Joint Slot Advisory Group is an IATA forum comprised of seven airline members and seven coordinators.
 The coordinator members of JSAG are elected by the coordinator community from the Worldwide Airport Coordinators Group (WWACG).
-The seven IATA airline members are appointed by the IATA Director-General from the membership of the Scheduling Policy Working Group (SPWG).
+The seven IATA airline members are appointed by the IATA Director-General from the membership of the Slot Policy Working Group (SPWG).

 How can I subscribe to the IATA Standard Schedules Information Manual (SSIM)?